-American Residential Warranty is one of few home warranty companies that allow homeowners to choose their own contractor to complete repairs if their appliances of home systems break down.
+American Residential Warranty is one of few home warranty companies that allow homeowners to choose their own contractors to complete repairs if their appliances of home systems break down.
 The company offers plans starting at just $25 per month and has a solid rating from the BBB and a 4.5-star rating from customers.

 - Pros and Cons